-The friendly faces campaign is a broad public campaign to reduce feelings of isolation frequently felt by student sexual assault survivors and helps those survivors receive needed support and services to aid their recovery and to increase a public dialogue about sexual violence.
-The campaign focuses on enhancing collaboration between Student Counseling Services and many campus offices and programs to increase the likelihood that student sexual assault survivors will experience a supportive community and access needed services.
+The friendly faces campaign is a broad public campaign establishing a voluntary support network, reducing the feelings of isolation frequently felt by student sexual assault survivors.
+This support network helps survivors receive needed support and services to aid their recovery and increases the public dialogue about sexual violence.
+The campaign focuses on enhancing collaboration between Student Counseling Services and many campus offices and programs and students, to increase the likelihood that student sexual assault survivors will experience a supportive community and access needed services.

 Sexual violence typically has profound consequences for survivors and impacts both their personal and academic performance.
 Feelings of shame, isolation, fear, confusion and self-blame often inhibit survivors from seeking needed support services.
 Friendly faces acknowledges these negative effects of sexual violence and seeks to reduce the helplessness and isolation felt by student survivors in order to support their ongoing recovery.

 The campaign establishes a broad community of caring, concern, and support; increases awareness of services available to student sexual assault survivors; and encourages those survivors to access services.